 Frequently Requested Statistics on Immigrants and Immigration in the United States

-The article draws upon resources from the Migration Policy Institute (MPI); the U.S. Census Bureau's 2014 American Community Survey (ACS), 2014 Current Population Survey (CPS), and 2000 decennial census; the U.S. Departments of Homeland Security (DHS) and State; Mexico's National Population Council (CONAPO) and National Institute of Statistics and Geography (INEGI); and the United Nations Department of Economic and Social Affairs (UNDESA).
+The article draws on resources from the Migration Policy Institute (MPI); the U.S. Census Bureau's 2015 American Community Survey (ACS), 2016 Current Population Survey (CPS), and 2000 decennial census; the U.S. Departments of Homeland Security (DHS) and State; and Mexico's National Population Council (CONAPO) and National Institute of Statistics and Geography (INEGI).

 - Current and Historical Numbers and Shares